|Category||Administration and Management|

 (a) Accommodation may be booked (in order of preference):

-- online using a reservation system.
+ii. online using a reservation system for domestic travel only.

-4. Associated Private Travel
+7. Associated Private Travel

 Related Policies, Procedures and Forms